History of Virginia Lottery in Timeline

 July 1, 2020: Online sales begin

-2020: Cash4Life prize adjustment
+2020: Cash4Life prize change

-In 2020, the top prize for Cash4Life was changed since 2020 was a leap year, from $1,000 a day to the choice of $365,000 a year for life or a $7,000,000 lump sum.
+In 2020, the original prize claim for Cash4Life was changed from $1,000 a day to $365,000 a year for life or a $7,000,000 lump sum due to 2020 being a leap year with 366 days.

 January 1, 2024: New Year's Millionaire Raffle drawing

-On January 1, 2024, the Virginia Lottery held its New Year's Millionaire Raffle drawing, featuring five $1 million top prizes, seven $100,000 prizes, and 1,000 prizes of $500 each, with 625,000 tickets available for sale.
+The New Year's Millionaire Raffle drawing was held on January 1, 2024, featuring five $1 million top prizes, seven $100,000 prizes and 1,000 prizes of $500 each.

-June 2025: Lottery profits exceed $901 million
+June 2025: Lottery profits

 June 27, 2025: Largest win in Virginia Lottery history

-2025: Unclaimed prizes transferred to Literary Fund
+2025: Unclaimed prizes to the Virginia Literary Fund

 As of 2025, more than $393 million in unclaimed prizes have been transferred to the Virginia Literary Fund.

-2025: Lottery sales and contributions
+2025: Lottery Sales

-In fiscal year 2025, lottery sales were more than $5.77 billion; the lottery generated more than $901 million for public education, $4.5 billion went back to players as prizes, and nearly $128 million was earned by retailers as sales commissions.
+In fiscal year 2025, lottery sales were more than $5.77 billion.
+The lottery generated more than $901 million for public education, $4.5 billion went back to players as prizes, and nearly $128 million was earned by retailers as sales commissions.